rogeriosaraceni/rogeriosaraceni/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at DLFELIX
-- 🌱 I’m currently learning Advanced Javascript, React, SQL and NODE
+- 🌱 I’m currently learning Advanced Javascript, Advanced CSS, React, SQL and NODE
 - 💬 Ask me about ...
 - 📫 How to reach me: rsaraceni@gmail.com